 Admittedly, I’ve never actually seen Benidorm before, so I took my seat in The Alexandra Theatre not quite knowing what the evening had in store for me, but I wasn’t disappointed.

 Benidorm Live is more than capable of standing on its own two feet, with a comical storyline that sees the lovable staff and guests of the Solana hotel trying to sniff out undercover spies who are planning to take over Joyce Temple Savage’s (Sherrie Hewson) Spanish destination.

 Though I occasionally sat wondering if I’d missed something when a vast majority of the audience was left chuckling away from time to time, or the cheers when iconic characters entered the stage, that didn’t take away from the fact that Benidorm Live is possibly one of the funniest shows I’ve seen in ages.

-The cast are truly talented, and it’s so easy to see why Benidorm has become such a treasured show over the years.
+The cast is truly talented, and it’s so easy to see why Benidorm has become such a treasured show over the years.
 At points I found myself questioning how they actually manage to get through the whole performance without while keeping a straight face.

-Of course this was tested when Loose Women’s Sherrie Hewson fluffed a line, leaving the cast doing their ultimate best to keep it together while the audience sat with tears streaming down their faces.
+Of course, this was tested when Loose Women’s Sherrie Hewson fluffed a line, leaving the cast doing their ultimate best to keep it together while the audience sat with tears streaming down their faces.

 Special mention must also go to Adam Gillen, who absolutely nailed his performed as the slightly chaotic but equally lovable Liam, especially during his solo number during the hilarious cabaret scene.